|

 this decision was borne out by the fact that white has been well and truly

-established as the first choice sock colour ever since.
-There was still
+established as the first-choice sock colour ever since (aside from a brief

 further tinkering to be done, however.
 At the 1962 World Cup quarter-final,

-against Brazil, half the England team turned out in plain white socks, though
+against Brazil, half of the England team appeared to be in plain white socks, though

-it was possible to hide the stripes from view by creating a large turnover.
+it was probably due to the stripes being hidden from view by creating a large turnover.
 The red

-and blue stripes were eventually discarded for the 1964-65 season, creating
+and blue cadet stripes were eventually discarded when England went on tour at

 the most simple strip combination possible of white and navy blue.